go-aah/docs/routing.md

-  # Choose an `unique keyname` to define domain section and its configuration.
+  # Choose a `unique keyname` to define domain section and its configuration.
   # Tip: Use app name, domain name address, port no values to create a domain key.
   #
-  # For e.g.: aahframework { ... }, docs_aahframework { ... }
+  # Examples: aahframework { ... }, docs_aahframework { ... }
   domain_key_name {

     #
-    # Domain configurations - for example host, port, CORS, etc.
+    # Domain configurations - host, port and CORS, for example.
     #

     # Static files Routes Configuration
-    # Optional section, for e.g.: API and WebSocket apps
+    # Optional section- API and WebSocket apps, as examples
     static {
       # ...
     }